fieldtrip/website/tutorial/headmodel_eeg_bem.md

     save fiducials fiducials

-The headshape method is easiest for the pre-auricular points, as you can regognize the whole shape of the ears.
+The headshape method is easiest for the pre-auricular points, as you can recognize the whole shape of the ears.
 The volume method is the easiest for the nasion, and by far the most accurate for the inion.

     disp(fiducials.elecpos)
       113.5789   -1.3870   -0.8349